DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-applying-again-iteration.md

 12 out of 13 participants understood the difference between these states.

-1 participant (P5) didn’t realise they needed to mark the other tasks as complete until they got to the review page.
+1 participant (P5) did not realise they needed to mark the other tasks as complete until they got to the review page.

 [See P5 on Lookback](https://lookback.io/watch/FvL23dcHaUZauAchg?t=25m1s)